SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     R

-Now copy/paste each of these R commands to the R terminal.
+Now copy/paste each of the following R commands to the R terminal.
 Pick 'yes' for local install.
 It may ask you to choose a mirror site for downloading.
 Choose one close to you.
 Each command may take several minutes as it downloads and compiles files.
 On each success it should say "DONE".

     install.packages("devtools")
     install.packages(c("R6", "yaml", "digest", "crayon", "optparse"))